MeshEnvy/mesh-mapper/README.md

    - Consider breaking very large regions into smaller sections

 5. **Antenna Height**:
-   - Script assumes fixed antenna height above ground (configured in `tx_elev_m`)
-   - Actual antenna installation height above terrain is critical for performance
-   - The elevation in the CSV should be the antenna's elevation above sea level
+   - The `elev` field in the CSV specifies antenna height above ground at that location (in feet)
+   - The script automatically derives terrain elevation from DEM data at each node's lat/lon coordinates
+   - Total antenna height = terrain elevation (from DEM) + antenna height above ground (from CSV)
+   - This allows accurate modeling when nodes are at different elevations but have different mounting heights

 ## Troubleshooting